hpyproject/hpy/README.md

 Why should I care about this stuff?
 ------------------------------------

+  - the existing C API is becoming a problem for CPython and for the evolution of the language itself: this project makes it possible to make experiments which might be "officially" adopted in the future

   - for PyPy, it will give obvious speed benefits: for example, data scientists will be able to get the benefit of fast C libraries *and* fast Python code at the same time, something which is hard to achieve now

-  - for CPython, it will be arguably easier to learn and understand
+  - arguably, it will be easier to learn and understand than the massive CPython C API

-  - moreover, the existing C API is becoming a problem for CPython and for the evolution of the language itself: this project makes it possible to make experiments which might be "officially" adopted in the future